Riden RD6006 power supply case

 thingiverse

-Simple fairly compact case for the Riden RD6006 power supply module.
-This is fairly specific to my use as it uses 3x Elpac FVA100024A 24v 5A modules that I picked up for next to nothing as surplus a few years ago.
-There is also a 120x120x10mm fan, I used a 12v version I had on hand, but ideally, a 24v version that could be powered directly from one of the power supplies would be simpler.
-I used a small dc/dc converter to step down 24v to 12v.
-The chamber on the right is for pushing in the cord for storage vs wrapping it around the optional cord holder.
-The temperature sensor can be routed out the bottom through one of the square holes for monitoring battery temp etc if using this for charging.
-Or you could mount the sensor to one of the power supplies even though with constant airflow they should stay fairly cool.
-As you may have noticed 24v x 3 is over the 70v recommended voltage, I have tested it and at 72v it gives an overvoltage warning, I simply installed a 6A diode at the input to drop this slightly below 72v and it seems to work well.
-The diode is in the airflow path to aid cooling as it could pass 5A at maximum power (a larger diode might be a good idea) This requires soldering and mains wiring, of course only make this if you are qualified to do so.
-I can't be held responsible, do at your own risk.
-Power switch, or lack of...
-I may create a version with IEC inlet and/or power switch, this one I wanted to include a power cord so I didn't always have to go searching for one.
-The handle seems pretty strong, even though this is one of the worst orientations for 3d printing it.
-If you can find the Elpac modules this makes a fantastic, small, light, cheap portable power supply.
-Requires: 3x M4 Allen head Cap screw 10-12mm with a corresponding hole drilled/tapped or using a nut for mounting the 3 power supply modules.
-2x M4 12-20mm Allen Flat head cap screw for attaching the cord wrap 4x Screw suitable for fan mounting (10-32 worked for me)
+Here is a compact case designed specifically for the Riden RD6006 power supply module.
+This project utilizes three Elpac FVA100024A 24v 5A modules, which I acquired at a bargain price several years ago as surplus items.
+Additionally, this design incorporates a 120x120x10mm fan; ideally, a 24v version that can be powered directly from one of the power supplies would be simpler to implement.
+To overcome this challenge, I employed a small dc/dc converter to step down the 24v voltage to 12v.
+The chamber on the right is designed for storing the cord by pushing it in, as opposed to wrapping it around the optional cord holder.
+The temperature sensor can be routed out through one of the square holes at the bottom for monitoring battery temperature or charging purposes, if this device is used for charging.
+Alternatively, you could mount the sensor directly onto one of the power supplies; however, given the constant airflow, they should remain relatively cool.
+As you may have noticed, 24v x 3 exceeds the recommended voltage of 70v.
+I've conducted tests and discovered that at 72v it triggers an overvoltage warning.
+To rectify this issue, I installed a 6A diode at the input to drop the voltage slightly below 72v, and it appears to function well.
+The diode is positioned in the airflow path to aid cooling, as it could potentially pass 5A at maximum power; a larger diode might be an even better choice.
+Please note that this project requires soldering and mains wiring, so only proceed if you are qualified to do so.
+I disclaim any responsibility, and you should perform this task at your own risk.
+This design does not include a power switch, but I may create a future version with an IEC inlet and/or power switch.
+For now, I've included a power cord to avoid having to constantly search for one.
+The handle appears to be quite robust, despite being printed in a less-than-ideal orientation.
+If you can find the Elpac modules, this makes for an excellent, small, light, and affordable portable power supply.
+Required components include: * 3x M4 Allen head Cap screw (10-12mm) with a corresponding hole drilled/tapped or using a nut for mounting the 3 power supply modules. * 2x M4 12-20mm Allen Flat head cap screw for attaching the cord wrap. * 4x Screw suitable for fan mounting (10-32 worked for me).

 Download Model from thingiverse